 Pesto pasta with spinach and parmesan from Blue Apron

 Author’s Tip: Adding a few greens to your favorite pasta dishes takes no effort.
 Spinach is a healthy and tasty addition to the pesto pasta from Blue Apron (above).
-Our reviewer has tried several dishes from Blue Apron and was truly impressed by the quality of the ingredients as well as the taste.
+We tried several dishes from Blue Apron and were truly impressed by the quality of the ingredients as well as the taste.
 Check out our full review for more details.

 4. Blend Into Sauces